The Poem “Connected by the World” by Gabriel Cruz

 Example: “Transportation binds us”

-Transportation is given a human ability to “bind,” emphasizing its role in connecting people.
+Transportation is given the human ability to “bind” or connect people, highlighting its importance in globalization.

-The poet uses clear and easy words so that readers of all levels can understand the message effectively.
+The poet uses simple and easy vocabulary so readers of all ages can understand the message clearly and effectively.

 Q1.
 What connects the nations of the world according to the poet in the poem “Connected by the World" by Gabriel Cruz?